electric-eloquence/requerio/docs/methods.md

 | properties | `object` | An object of property:value pairs to set. |

 ### data(keyValues)
 Set one or more key:value pairs of data.
-Must be stringifiable like HTML data attributes, but does not affect actual HTML data attributes.
+The data must be a stringifiable instance of Object.
+Will not affect actual HTML data attributes.

 | Param | Type | Description |
 | --- | --- | --- |